 Instead we preach gospels that aren’t necessarily WRONG, but because they’re TRUNCATED they don’t naturally lead people to become disciples.

 Here’s the truth to wrestle with: there is a DIRECT link between the gospel you preach and whether or not people become disciples of Jesus in your church.

 What’s happening in so many of our churches is that because we preach a truncated gospel, we are inadvertently directing people AWAY from becoming disciples of Jesus.

 So what kind of gospel results in discipleship?
 The gospel Jesus preached.
 The gospel the New Testament writers preached.
 The gospel the early church preached.
 The gospel of the kingdom of God.

-Here’s how it sounds: “A new life under God’s rule is available to you right now.
+Here’s how it sounds: “A new life in God’s kingdom is available to you right now.
 This very moment you can reach out and experience a with-God life, no matter your circumstances.”

 This is the good news that INCLUDES forgiveness and justice, but so much more!
 It sounded audacious back then and it sounds audacious today.

 But if it’s true… if a new life in God’s kingdom is truly available, how do we say Yes to it?

 This is more than signing a contract for afterlife insurance.
 This is an entirely new kind of life you need to learn how to live.
 It’s a life that will feel counterintuitive to everything you “know.”